+We also offer two Associate of Science Degrees in Physics that can help you create a clear path for transfer to a four-year institution.
 The applications for a degree in physics are broad, including a variety of careers in the sciences and engineering.
-Many jobs in physics require a Ph.D., so the program at Skyline College is a good launching point for pursing education at a four-year university.
+Many jobs in physics require a Ph.D., so the program at Skyline College is a good launching point for pursuing education at a four-year university.

 Physicists spend much of their time working in offices and conducting research in laboratories and observatories.
 Most physicists work full time.
 According to the U.S. Department of Labor, Physicists in California make an average of $114,450 per year.

 Looking for a list of classes offered this semester?
 Check out the current class schedule.

 PHYS 100 Conceptual Physics (3 units)

 A conceptual introduction to physics, intended to foster scientific understanding of the world.
 Stresses important and applicable topics in motion, force, oscillations, fluids, thermodynamics, waves, electricity, magnetism, light and modern physics.
 Some students may wish to use it as extra preparation for algebra-based physics.
 (Formerly offered as PHYS 105.)